 Camp Details

-3. Students need to bring a device to access the internet such as a smartphone, iPad, laptop, or chromebook.
+3. Students need to bring a device to access the internet such as a smartphone, iPad, laptop, or chrome book.
 All other materials will be provided.

 5. Snacks and drinks will be served during our morning break.
+No nuts/nut products will be served.

 7. Since we will have a low student to instructor ratio, we will be able to provide each student with individualized attention to help him/her learn as much as possible throughout the week.